maan-patel/automatic-stock-portfolio-generator/README.md

 # Automatic-Stock-Portfolio-Generator

-## Please note that this repository is an early prototype of the official website:
+## Please note that this repository is an early prototype of the official website and it does not contain production code due to security of users:

 https://port-gen.herokuapp.com/

-It does not contain production code due to security of users.

 ## What it does